 Congratulations to Austmine on the successful conference in Perth in May 2017.
 METS Ignited was a proud sponsor of Austmine 2017: Mining's Innovation Imperative.

 METS Ignited CEO Ric Gros spoke at plenary session about leveraging partnerships to drive innovation, highlighting the importance of collaboration for success.
-The presentation can be viewed below.
+The presentation can be downloaded here.

 At the METS Ignited booth, delegates were invited to contribute their blue sky opportunities for the METS and mining sectors.

 - Accurate block model of ore body with engineering properties before mining